Blog

 Real-time query example

-We'll implement a simple weather MCP server that allows users to query real-time weather conditions from any location using the Claude Desktop App.
+We implement a weather MCP server that allows users to query real-time weather conditions from any location using the Claude Desktop App.

 LLMs are incapable of querying real-time data, so if you ask it “Current weather in NYC?”, without MCP (and web search turned off), it’ll return something like this:

-And with MCP, it can now answer the query:
+And with MCP, it can now answer the query by leveraging tools:

 How does it work?

-From a high-level perspective, there are several components:
+From a high level, there are several components:

 It's important to note that in this example, the MCP Client and MCP Server both exist locally on the user's desktop.
 The Desktop Claude App is the MCP Client host, meaning that the MCP Client exists inside the app.

-The MCP Server provides two functions to return real-time information:
+The MCP Server provides two tools to return real-time information:

 get_alerts

-: Get a weather forecast for a location.
-It requires 2 arguments, latitude
+: Get weather forecast for a location.
+It requires 2 arguments,latitude

 - longitude of the location.

-For each function, the MCP makes a call to its respective Weather API endpoint, which are just normal HTTP endpoints.
+For each tool, the MCP makes a call to its respective Weather API endpoint, which are just normal HTTP endpoints at https://api.weather.gov.

 Under the hood, several steps are going on:

-- The Claude Desktop sends your question to Claude LLM
+- Claude Desktop sends the user query to Claude LLM

 - Claude LLM analyzes the available tools and decides which ones to use